laelhalawani/ai-shell-agent/README.md

 ```bash
 ai -e "updated last message"
 ```
 Will update the last message and send the updated chat to the llm to reply.
 You can also specify the user message id you want to update.
-It's displayed after each message you send, and when you list messages with `ai -lsm`
+It's displayed after each message you send, and when you list messages with `ai -lsm`.

 ---

 ## Table of Contents